LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       ## Please consider

-      **Never use this component in other devices than desktop**.
-If the user is on a mobile or tablet their devices' native select functionality should be used for accessibility reasons.
-It is important that the custom select functionality is disabled and instead use the default native select element when the user is not using the desktop application.
+      Never use this component in other devices than desktop.
+We really mean it.

       ## Styling